 With a growing demand for employees who can traverse their way through the current volatile, uncertain, complex, and ambiguous (VUCA) business environment and a limited supply of qualified talent, organizations are looking inwards to tap into the existing workforce potential.
 This development has heightened the importance of the high potential identification process for creating a future pipeline of well-equipped talent.

-Organizations need to undertake a two-fold approach for HiPo identification programs – one that enables them to reflect inwards on their business vision and goals, and the second that measures the prevailing business environment.
-Much like the meaning of HiPo, the process of HiPo identification can be different for organizations.
+Organizations need to undertake a two-fold approach for their high potential identification program – one that enables them to reflect inwards on their business vision and goals, and the second that measures the prevailing business environment.
+Much like the meaning of HiPo, the high potential identification process can vary across organizations.

 Thus, the first step towards a coherent high potential identification process is a sensing exercise that involves understanding the building blocks of the program, the roles, the levels, and the competencies under consideration.
 Focused group discussions and visionary workshops are integral to the sensing exercise to identify essential competencies, reach a shared understanding and, based on it, choose the tool composition.

-In the survey mentioned above, more than 20% of organizations believed that the organizational expertise needed to choose and execute the right tools and carry out an efficient HiPo identification process were unavailable to them.
+In the survey mentioned above, more than 20% of organizations believed that the organizational expertise and tools needed for assessing employee potential were unavailable to them.

-The swift and automated reports generated by our tools help organizations identify the accelerated talent pool, initiate talent mobility, and implement developmental strategies.
+The swift and automated reports generated by our high potential assessment tools help organizations identify the accelerated talent pool, initiate talent mobility, and implement developmental strategies.

 It is established that the greater challenge lies in executing the high potential identification program.
 But a whopping 80% of organizations affirmed that they didn’t have a systematic plan to track the post-identification developmental journey of the identified employees.
 22% of them admitted to having insufficient expertise in devising action plans and developmental strategies.